Supporting Your Child

 Rising hormones, friendship issues, exam pressure, behaviour, and bullying all impact on our children at one time or another, and it can affect their learning, so you need to know what’s bothering them.
 Go on - ask them!

 “Did you struggle with anything today?”

 “Does that bother you?”

-And don’t be afraid to ask the school for help – they have a range of qualified staff to offer that extra emotional support, practical help or counselling.
-In the first instance, you should approach their tutor or a member of staff whom they trust, they will be more than happy to help you and your child to put things right.
-You can leave a telephone message with reception staff on 01326 372 379 and ask the member of staff to call you, or email in confidence to:
+And don’t be afraid to ask the school for help - we have a range of qualified staff to offer that extra emotional support, practical help, or counselling.
+In the first instance, you should approach your child's tutor or a member of staff whom they trust - they will be more than happy to help you and your child to put things right.
+You can leave a telephone message with Reception staff on 01326 372379 and ask the member of staff to call you back, or e-mail in confidence to: email@example.com.

-It’s very easy to sit back and let the school do their job, but it’s even better if parents get involved.
-It does make a difference – promise.
-And a little time each week just to ask a couple of questions, to really understand how your child is doing, or to hassle them out of the door on time after making sure they are ready for the day, will improve their learning, raise their aspirations and let them know that you are behind them every step of the way.
+It’s very easy to sit back and let the school do their job, but it’s even better if parents/carers get involved.
+It does make a difference – and a little time each week just to ask a couple of questions, to really understand how your child is doing, or to hassle them out of the door on time after making sure they are ready for the day – will improve their learning, raise their aspirations, and let them know that you are behind them every step of the way.